 So, let’s begin with the basics.

 You can never have too much water.
-Either flat or sparkling, water is an easy go-to and it can be customized to your taste.
-Infuse it with citrus fruits like lemon, lime or orange.
-Cucumber slices, mint and berries are also delicious.
-Really the only rule here is to not add artificial sweeteners as this will add calories and ruin your fast.
-Also changing it up throughout the fasting period is great for variety.
-Perhaps start with lemon water to feel refreshed first thing in the morning and as the day progresses, switch to sparkling water that is plain or infused with other flavors.
+Either flat or sparkling, water is an easy go-to, and it can be customized to your taste.
+Infuse it with citrus fruits like lemon, lime, or orange.
+Cucumber slices, mint, and berries are also delicious.
+Really the only rule here is not to add artificial sweeteners as this will add calories and ruin your fast.
+Even changing it up throughout the fasting period is great for variety.
+Perhaps start with lemon water to feel refreshed first thing in the morning, and as the day progresses, switch to sparkling water that is plain or infused with other flavors.

-Black coffee is actually completely calorie free and so it’s a great beverage choice for when you’re in a fasting period.
+Black coffee is actually wholly calorie-free, and so it’s a great beverage choice for when you’re in a fasting period.
 However, some people find it too harsh on an empty stomach.
 This often has to do with the type of coffee you are drinking.
 Not just any black coffee will do.
-Make sure that you are drinking a high quality brand.
+Make sure that you are drinking a high-quality brand.
 As well, drinking coffee black can also increase your heart rate and make you feel jittery.
 An option here could be to choose a decaffeinated coffee if you do feel too pumped up.
 The only major rule with coffee is not to add anything to it -no milk, sugar or creamer.

 One of the benefits of black coffee is that it can enhance the benefits of intermittent fasting.
 It has been shown to support ketone production and healthy blood sugar levels.
 This coincides nicely with some of the goals of diets like the Bulletproof diet or the Keto diet.
 Want to know more?
 Check out our article on how drinking black coffee can help IF HERE.